kargol92/brutal-homicide-clone/README.md

 Brutal Homicide Clone OOP version
 =================================
-This projects is a clone of this game.
+This project is a clone of the Brutal Homicide (1997 - Amiga).
 I had written the source code.
 But the graphics I "borrowed" from the original game.

-> "Brutal Homicide was an Amiga 500 game developed during 1995-1997 by Pontus Lundvall and a few of his friends.
-The game was free and spead mainly via BBS and came to be very apprechiated by the public"
+> Brutal Homicide was an Amiga 500 game developed during 1995-1997 by Pontus Lundvall and a few of his friends.
+The game was free and spead mainly via BBS and came to be very apprechiated by the public

 [https://www.youtube.com/watch?v=_GV_kpBWdSg](https://www.youtube.com/watch?v=_GV_kpBWdSg)

 Informations about the original game